Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists are using aluminum scandium nitride to develop computers that can operate on extremely hot planets like Venus.
 (Photo: SCIEPRO)

 The work builds on existing research into semiconductors that can also operate at extreme temperatures.
-Add this memory, the scientists say, and you have a computer that can work almost anywhere.
+Add this memory and you have a computer that can work almost anywhere, the scientists say.

-"This is not just about improving equipment, but also creating new advances in science and technology," said Deep Jariwala, associate professor of electrical and systems engineering at the University of Pennsylvania in the US.
+"This is not just about improving equipment, but also about creating new steps in science and technology," said Deep Jariwala, associate professor of electrical and systems engineering at the University of Pennsylvania, US.

 In particular, scientists say a new era of silicon-free computing devices could emerge that integrates memory and processing closer together for data-intensive tasks like artificial intelligence (AI).